Awesome Oscillator vs MACD: which indicator is the best for you?

 The white circle displays the point at which the MACD line crosses above the signal line, which is an indication of potential bullish movement.
 The bullish movement is confirmed when the AO indicator exhibits a fully formed bullish twin peaks alert by forming two peaks with the second one being higher, followed by a blue bar.

-After the price moves in a strong upward trend after the signal has been identified and confirmed with the AO indicator after a couple of periods.
-You may notice that the trader who entered a long position after the signal is confirmed with the AO crossover would have a highly profitable position because the price has increased from the $138 to nearly $280.
+The price moves in a strong upward trend after the signal has been identified and confirmed with the AO indicator after a couple of periods.
+You may notice that the trader who entered a long position after the signal is confirmed with the AO crossover would have a highly profitable position because the price has increased from $138 to nearly $280.

-Try to find the adequate trading system in accordance to with asset you plan to trade by identifying which system provides you with the most accurate signals.
-Also, traders need to detect the potential patterns when it comes to price behaviour as well as the best indicators set-ups for different instruments.
+When it comes to MACD vs Awesome Oscillator, try to find the adequate trading system in accordance to which asset you plan to trade by identifying which system provides you with the most accurate signals.
+Also, traders need to detect the potential patterns when it comes to price behaviour, as well as the best indicators set-ups for different instruments.